s50370128/Universal_Robots_ROS_Driver/README.md

   * **ur_calibration**: Package around extracting and converting a robot's factory calibration information to make it usable by the robot_description.
   * **ur_robot_driver**: The actual driver package.

+Please see the external [feature list](ur_robot_driver/doc/features.md) for a listing of all features supported by this driver.

 ## Requirements
 This driver requires a system setup with ROS.
 It is recommended to use **Ubuntu 18.04 with ROS